-Funding: \$9M enhanced federal funding (\$9M TF), \$2.6M Ongoing

-Lead Department(s): CDA, with DDS
+Funding: \$9M enhanced federal funding (\$9M TF), \$2.6M Ongoing Lead Department(s): CDA, with Department of Developmental Services (DDS)

 Adult Family Homes offer the opportunity for up to two adult individuals to reside with a family and share in the interaction and responsibilities of being part of a family unit, while the family receives a stipend and support from a local Family Home Agency (FHA) for caregiving for the adult individual(s).
 California will pilot Adult Family Homes for older adults in one county, with the Department of Developmental Services (DDS) assisting the Department of Aging (CDA) in developing and operating the program.
 This pilot is based on the successful program serving adults with developmental disabilities currently run by the DDS.
 Interested family homes are assessed and receive background clearances from a non-profit FHA under contract with a Regional Center.
 DDS performs oversight over the Regional Center and the FHA.
 CDA will mirror this model with Area Agencies on Aging and the existing non-profit FHAs.
-Moreover, this furthers the vision and recommendations of the Master Plan for Aging.